 Julia Graydon, Chair - Member since 2014

 Julia joined the Board of Directors in the fall of 2014 and has been the Board Chair since November 2018.
-Julia has been a military spouse for over 19 years and has three children ages 12, 14 and 16.
+Julia has been a military spouse for over 20 years and has three children ages 13, 16 and 17.
 Throughout those years, Julia and her family have been posted to Petawawa on three separate occasions and have grown to love the community and all it has to offer.
-Just this past year her husband Will retired after 28 years of service and they have decided to settle down in Petawawa.
+Recently her husband Will retired after 28 years of service and they have decided to settle down in Petawawa.

 Julia possesses a Bachelor of Arts in Psychology, an Honours degree in History, a Bachelor of Education from Queen’s University and a Master’s degree in Educational Leadership with a focus on 21st Century Teaching and Learning from the University of Prince Edward Island.